 Waterdrop reverse osmosis (RO) products are innovative and offer superior filtration.
 Both Waterdrop G3 and G2 models are tankless, loaded with features that save you money, and can cleanse your water of over 1000+ contaminants.

 So what makes them different from one another?
-Some say the G3 processes better-tasting water.
-However, the most notable difference is the G3 7-stage filtration versus the G2 5-stage filtration.
+Some say the G3 creates better-tasting water.
+The most notable difference between the two is the G3 7-stage filtration versus the G2 5-stage filtration.
+But does an extra 2 steps makes all that much of a difference?

 Below, we dig deep into both models.
-We breakdown how each one works, how each one filters, and who they are best for based on consumer reports.
-We also have step-by-step installation instructions to assist in getting your new system set up the right way.
+We’ll breakdown how each one works, how each one filters, and who they are best for, based on consumer reports.
+We’ve also provided step-by-step installation instructions to assist in getting your new system set up the right way.
 Let’s take a look.

 Both the Waterdrop G2 and G3 use multiple stages of filtration.
-It follows an advanced composite filter technology that combines multiple filter materials in order to make one centralized filtration system.
-You get multi-stage layers of filtration.
-This prolongs the life of your filters, reducing the frequency of replacements.
+Their method uses an advanced composite filter technology, that combines multiple filter materials in order to make one centralized filtration system.
+This means that you get multi-stage layers of filtration, and it prolongs the life of your filters and reduces the frequency of replacements.

 Quick Comparison and Specifications